wmorgan/dcos-docs/1.7/usage/services/uninstall.md

 ---
-UID: 5715531b80d8d
 post_title: Uninstalling Services
-post_excerpt: ""
-layout: page
-published: true
-menu_order: 5
-page_options_require_authentication: false
-page_options_show_link_unauthenticated: false
-hide_from_navigation: false
-hide_from_related: false
+nav_title: Uninstalling
 ---

 You can uninstall a DC/OS service from the DC/OS web interface or from the DC/OS CLI.